SGD Through the Lens of Kolmogorov Complexity: Convergence guarantees for SGD

 \section{Convergence guarantees for SGD}

 In this section, we prove that Algorithm~\ref{alg: sgd} eventually terminates.
 That is, a $(1-\eps)$ accuracy for the entire dataset is achieved.
-Let us start by defining some notations, followed by formal definitions of our assumptions. \paragraph{Notations} First let us define some useful notations:
+Let us start by defining some notation, followed by formal definitions of our assumptions.